lit/lit/packages/labs/forms/README.md

 The `@formState()` decorator marks a field as being part of the form state so that the state is stored with the form and validation is performed.

+### `@defaultFormValue()` and `@defaultFormState()`

+These decorators mark fields as representing the default for value and state.
+These fields will be used to set the form state and `@formValue()` and `@formState()` fields when the form is reset.

+Each default field must have the same type as the corresponding value or state field.

+If there is no field decorated as the default, the initial values are used to reset the form.

 ```ts
 class CustomStateElement extends FormAssociated(LitElement) {
   @formValue()